DEFRA/quke/README.md

 You can then run the included tests with `bundle exec cucumber -p quke` and should see successful output from each of the tests plus an updated summary (you will need access to [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) else the tests will fail).

+## Behaviours

+You should be aware of some default behaviours included in **Quke**.

+### Displaying web pages on fail

+Capybara includes the ability to save the source of the current page at any point. **Quke** has been configured so that if you are not using a headless browser and a step should fail it will save the source to file and then use a tool called [Launchy](https://github.com/copiousfreetime/launchy) to open it in your default browser.

+### Early fail for CI

+When running using the default PhantomJS headless browser, as soon as there is a failure **Quke** will exit.
+This is because it is assumed when used in headless mode the key thing to know is *are there any failures*, to ensure fast feedback from your CI build server.

+### Quit on 5 failures

+If you are running using Chrome or Firefox after the 5th failure **Quke** will automatically close Cucumber.
+This is to prevent scores of tabs being opened in the browser when an error is found, which may just be the result of an error in the test code.

+### Change to the default Cucumber profile

+Cucumber has the ability to create [custom profiles](https://github.com/cucumber/cucumber/wiki/cucumber.yml).
+A profile is simply a way to alias a call to Cucumber, with all your arguments already set.

+Running `bundle exec cucumber -p quke` will run 1 such profile, which runs only those scenarios flagged with the `@quke` tag.

+**Quke** has also tweaked the default profile to ensure any scenarios flagged with the `@quke` tag are not run when `bundle exec cucumber` is called.

 ### Why `bundle exec`?

 Using `bundle exec` at the start of each command is to ensure we are using the version of a *thing* that was installed in the context of **Quke**, which in our case is Cucumber.
 While a command may work without it, doing so is unreliable and should be avoided.